wtlin1228/backstage/plugins/catalog-backend/api-report.md

 import { CatalogProcessorRelationResult } from '@backstage/plugin-catalog-node';
 import { CatalogProcessorResult } from '@backstage/plugin-catalog-node';
 import { Config } from '@backstage/config';
+import { defaultCatalogCollatorEntityTransformer } from '@backstage/plugin-search-backend-module-catalog';
+import { DefaultCatalogCollatorFactory } from '@backstage/plugin-search-backend-module-catalog';
+import { DefaultCatalogCollatorFactoryOptions } from '@backstage/plugin-search-backend-module-catalog';
 import { DeferredEntity } from '@backstage/plugin-catalog-node';
-import { DocumentCollatorFactory } from '@backstage/plugin-search-common';
 import { Entity } from '@backstage/catalog-model';
 import { EntityPolicy } from '@backstage/catalog-model';
 import { EntityProvider } from '@backstage/plugin-catalog-node';